dmfrancisco/typeface-karmilla/README.md

 This setup is similar to the one used in the [typefaces](https://github.com/KyleAMathews/typefaces) project.
 It assumes you are using webpack with loaders for CSS and font files.
-May tools such as [Create React App](https://github.com/facebookincubator/create-react-app) and [Gatsby](https://github.com/gatsbyjs/gatsby) will work without any changes to your configuration.
+Many tools such as [Create React App](https://github.com/facebookincubator/create-react-app) and [Gatsby](https://github.com/gatsbyjs/gatsby) will work without any changes to your configuration.

 Simply install this package with: